If you are filing a claim on behalf of a deceased individual, you need to:

 There are certain documents you must submit with your claim to be recognized as the lawful Personal Representative of the victim.
 Please carefully review the information below and the "Documents required when the claimant is not the victim.”

 - Proof of Cause of Death: If you intend to pursue a wrongful death claim, you should select “Yes” when answering the question on the claim form, “Did the decedent die as a result of his or her 9/11-related physical injury?”
-When answering “Yes” you must submit an original or certified copy of the death certificate for the decedent.
+When answering “Yes” you must submit the death certificate for the decedent.
 You may submit what is sometimes referred to as a “long form” death certificate, which generally includes a medical report detailing the cause of death.
 Other records, such as a letter from the decedent’s treating physician prior to death explaining the cause of death, may also be helpful in establishing the link between the death and the decedent’s eligible condition.
 “Short form” or standard death certificates often do not identify the cause of death, or do not describe the cause of death in sufficient detail to allow the VCF to evaluate whether the decedent’s death was related to his/her eligible 9/11-related condition(s).

 If your claim is submitted and the VCF is not able to determine the cause of death, your claim will be deactivated before eligibility is determined.
 This means the VCF will not review the claim until you submit the required documents and the claim is reactivated for review.